 aspenONE Engineering.
-Our engineering software is used on an engineer's desktop to design new plants, re-design existing plants, and simulate and optimize existing plant processes.
+Our engineering software is used to develop process designs of new plants, re-vamp existing plants, and simulate and optimize existing processes.

 aspenONE Manufacturing and Supply Chain.
-Our manufacturing software is designed to optimize day-to-day processing activities, enabling process manufacturers to make better, more profitable decisions and to improve plant performance.
+Our manufacturing software is used to optimize day-to-day processing activities, enabling process manufacturers to make better, more profitable decisions and to improve plant performance.
 Our supply chain management software is designed to enable process manufacturers to reduce inventory levels, increase asset efficiency, respond rapidly to market demands and optimize supply chain operations.